 Native subtitles are subtitles that use the language you grew up speaking.
-For example, if you grew up in China, native subtitles for you would be Mandarin Chinese.
+For example, if you grew up in China, native subtitles would be Mandarin Chinese.

-English subtitles, on the other hand, are exactly that.
+English subtitles, on the other hand, are precisely that.
 English subtitles are more widely used and are often used as default or universal subtitles in movies and TV shows.

 What are the Advantages of Using English Subtitles?

-Just like any other organ in the body, the brain has its limits too.
+Like any other organ in the body, the brain has its limits.
 If you’re trying to train your brain into learning something new, you can only focus on the lessons for a specific amount of time before your brain starts to tune out.

 This is where subconscious learning enters the picture.
-Subconscious learning is loosely defined as the acquisition of knowledge or skill below the conscious state of mind.
+Subconscious learning is loosely defined as acquiring knowledge or skill below the conscious state of mind.